scozic/jxapi-core/doc/manual/ExchangeDescriptorFileDoc.md

 ### Configuration properties

-The descriptor root `exchange` structure exposes a `properties` property that can be defined a list of configuration properties, that wrapper client can use to configure the wrapper.
+The descriptor root `exchange` structure exposes a `properties` property that can be defined a list of configuration properties (like API key/secret for authentification), that wrapper client can use to configure the wrapper.

 The wrapper client will instantiate it by creating an `<ExchangeID>ExchangeImpl` instance that takes a `Properties` instance in constructor.
 This class will expose configuration properties as `public static final ConfigProperty` members and static getter methods making it easy to retrieve the value of a property from such properties instance.

 For instance API Key/Secret properties can be listed, to be used by wrapper `HttpRequestInterceptor` implementation to sign outgoing authenticated requests.

+#### Demo configuration properties

+The generated wrapper contains [demo snippets](./UsingTheWrapper.md#demo-snippets) to test each defined REST or Websocket endpoint.
+In addition to specific configuration properties defined in descriptor and common ones, some properties specific to demo snippets are also generated in `Demo<exchangeId>Properties` class in _src/test/java_ source folder.
+There is one property for each parameter of each.
+List/Map/Object parameters can be configured using a raw JSON value.

+Every available property is listed in generated `demo-<exchangeId>.properties.dist` file.
+This file should be duplicated as `demo-<exchangeId>.properties` file (not to be put under version control if it contains sensitive/secret informations), that is used be default by demo snippets.

 ## API groups